raygilbert/mob_programming_timer/README.txt

-Basic mob programming timer in Python.
+Basic cross platform mob programming timer to help you get started with Mobbing.